dcos/dcos-docs/1.9/administration/installing/cloud/aws/advanced/quickstart.md

 *  **InternalMasterLoadBalancerDnsName** Specify the `InternalMasterLoadBalancerDnsName` value from your master stack (`<stack-name>-MasterStack-<stack-id>`).
 You can find this value in the **Outputs** tab.
 *  **KeyName** Specify your AWS EC2 Key Pair.
 *  **PublicAgentInstanceCount** Specify the number of public agents.
-*  **PublicAgentInstanceType** Specify the Amazon EC2 instance type for the public agent nodes.
+*  **PublicAgentInstanceType** Specify the AWS EC2 instance type for the public agent nodes.
 The <a href="https://aws.amazon.com/ec2/pricing/" target="_blank">m3.xlarge</a> instance type is recommended.
 *  **PublicAgentSecurityGroup** Specify the security group ID for public agents.
 This group should have limited external access.
 You can find this value in the **Outputs** tab of the Infrastructure stack (`<stack-name>-Infrastructure-<stack-id>`).
 *  **PublicSubnet** Specify the `Public SubnetId` output value from the `zen.sh` script.
 This subnet ID will be used by all public agents.